3 Regiment Army Air Corps

-3 Regiment Army Air Corps (3 Regt AAC) is a regiment of the British Army and is part of the 16 Air Assault Brigade and Attack Helicopter Force (AHF), which is under the authority of the Joint Helicopter Command (JHC).
-As of April 2022, this regiment's commanding officer (CO) is Lieutenant Colonel (Lt.
-Col.) Simon Wilsey and it is based at Wattisham Flying Station in Suffolk, England.
-This regiment operates the Apache AH Mk1 and AH-64E Apache attack helicopters.
+3 Regiment Army Air Corps (3 Regt AAC) is a regiment of the British Army and is under the command of the 1st Aviation Brigade Combat Team within Joint Aviation Command (JAC).
+The regiment operates the Boeing AH-64E Apache attack helicopter, and is based out of Wattisham Flying Station.

 History

-On October 24, 1969, the 3 Division Aviation Regiment was formed.
+On 24 October 1969, the 3 Division Aviation Regiment was formed.
 At that time, it comprised the 653 Aviation Squadron (Netheravon), the 664 Aviation Squadron (Perham Down), the 665 Aviation Squadron (Colchester) and the 666 Aviation Squadron (Plymouth) as well as 2 Aviation Flight (Perham Down).
-On January 1, 1973, the regiment was renamed 3 Regiment Army Air Corps (3 Regt AAC) and each of its Aviation Squadrons (Sqns) were re-designated Squadron AAC.
+On 1 January 1973, the regiment was renamed 3 Regiment Army Air Corps (3 Regt AAC) and each of its Aviation Squadrons were re-designated as just Squadron AAC.

-Around 1978, the regiment was reformed at Salamanca Barracks in Soest, Germany, where it was composed of the 653 Sqn AAC and 663 Sqn AAC.
+Around 1978, the regiment was reformed at Salamanca Barracks in Soest, Germany where it was composed of the 653 Sqn AAC and 663 Sqn AAC.
 In 1982, the 662 Sqn AAC was reassigned from 2 Regt AAC to 3 Regt AAC and moved to Salamanca Barracks as well.
-During this period, the regiment operated Gazelle Mk1 and Lynx Mk7 helicopters with the mission of providing direct aviation support to 3 (United Kingdom) Division (The Iron Division) in the British Army of the Rhine (BAOR).
+During this period, the regiment operated Westland Gazelle AH.1 and Westland Lynx AH.7 helicopters with the mission of providing direct aviation support to 3rd (United Kingdom) Division (The Iron Division) in the British Army of the Rhine (BAOR).
 The regiment remained in Germany until 1992.

-In the summer of 1993, 3 Regt AAC, then comprising the 653, 662, and 663 Sqns, was relocated to the Wattisham Flying Station, Suffolk in support of 24 Air Mobile Brigade which was renamed the 16 Air Assault Brigade in 1999 and created from elements of 5 Airborne Brigade and 24 Airmobile Brigade.
+In the summer of 1993, 3 Regt AAC, then comprising the 653, 662, and 663 Sqns, was relocated to the Wattisham Flying Station, Suffolk in support of 24 Airmobile Brigade which was renamed the 16 Air Assault Brigade in 1999 and created from elements of 5 Airborne Brigade and 24 Airmobile Brigade.
 In 2005, all of the regiment's squadrons began converting from the Lynx to the Apache AH Mk1 attack helicopter.

-In 2022, the regiment began to transition to the Apache AH-64E.
-They received 14 of the new attack helicopters on January 21, 2022.
-They expect to receive an additional 36 AH-64Es by summer, 2024, to complete the transition.
+In 2022, the Army Air Corps began to transition to the Apache AH-64E.
+The AAC received 14 of the new attack helicopters on 21 January 2022.
+The 3rd and 4th Regiments AAC had received 38 AH-64Es in February 2024.
+The British Army simultaneously retired the Apache AH.1 from service and declared the AH-64Es ‘operationally ready' in March 2024.

 Deployments

 Elements of the 3 Regiment AAC have been deployed multiple times since its formation.
-In its early history, elements of the 3 Regt AAC served roulemont tours of duty in Northern Ireland and Belize.
+In its early history, elements of the 3 Regt AAC served roulement tours of duty in Northern Ireland and Belize.